emleddin/research-scripts/amber-analysis/NMA/README.md

 determine which are important for the overall motion of the protein when using an NMD file generated through `cpptraj`.

+## `fix-cpptraj-NMD.py`
+A python script that will modify the coordinates in an NMD file.
+Sometimes the cpptraj version uses averaged coordinates that look abnormal.

+## `fix-cpptraj-NMD-multi.py`
+A version of `fix-cpptraj-NMD.py` that will convert multiple structures at the same time using the same criteria.

 ## `NMA_plot_mult.py`
 A python script to plot the most relevant normal modes from the `.nmd` file generated using `cpptraj` or `VMD`.